HALIFAX and Lloyds TSB recently released offers to encourage consumers to take their credit cards' 0% balance transfer deals.

 Leave those purchases unpaid, however, as Lloyds are clearly hoping you will, and you'll pay interest on those purchases until you clear the balance in full since payments are allocated to balance transfers before other transactions.

-Under a positive order of payments clause in a credit card agreement the above problem - sometimes known as a 'trapped' balance - wouldn't happen since the highest interest balance, in this case purchases, is always paid off first.
+Under the positive order of payments clause in a credit card agreement the above problem - sometimes known as a 'trapped' balance - wouldn't happen since the highest interest balance, in this case purchases, is always paid off first.

 After some Government prodding in March the credit card industry has agreed to bring in a number of reforms in 2011 one of which is a blanket rule that allocation of payments clauses will be positive.